brucemcpherson/SankeySnip/README.md

 You can do what you will with this source code - but this Sheets Add-on already exists, so don't just create another the same.

-NOTE ..
-You'll need to add your own Drive api key for the picker dialog in the Addon script file.
-No other changes are needed.
-Check the dependencies.md file for what all the scripts are for.